KineOnes/JavaScript1_ca/README.md

 The API used in this CA:
 https://rapidapi.com/apidojo/api/online-movie-database/

-BRIED (Copied from CA text on Moodle)
+BRIEF (Copied from CA text on Moodle)
 "Find an API
 Search for a public, free-to-use API.